-Many tens of thousands of pupils and students have enjoyed their education in Worcestershire and have moved on to fulfilling careers.
-We want you to be equally delighted with the educational opportunities available to your child.
+Many thousands of pupils and students each year enjoy and achieve in their education in Worcestershire and have successfully moved on to further education and or to have employment and fulfilling careers.
+We hope you and your child will be equally delighted with the educational opportunities available to your child.